Overview

 Goals / Remit

-The Mission of CCI Europe is to unite and empower paediatric cancer patients, survivors and families, and eliminate persisting inequalities across Europe.
-We advocate and strive for:
+The Mission of CCI Europe is to unite parents, patients and survivors and advocate for their rights to:

-The strategic vision on CCI Europe is outlines through CCI Europe Pillars.
+The strategic vision on CCI Europe is outlined through CCI Europe`s Pillars.
 Read more about them here: www.ccieurope.eu/cci-europe-pillars/Main EU files targeted

-Areas of EU Health and Research of particular interest to CCI-E are: Cancer; Rare Cancers; Rare Diseases; Cancer Information Systems; Access to Healthcare; Access to Medicines; Innovative Treatments; Essential Medicines, Quality of (Health)Care; European Reference Networks (such as ERN PaedCan).
+Following are the areas of EU Health and Research which are of particular interest to CCI-E : Cancer; Rare Cancers; Rare Diseases; Cancer Information Systems; Cross-Border Health Care; Mental Health; Access to Healthcare; Access to Medicines; Innovative Treatments; Essential Medicines, Quality of (Health)Care; European Reference Networks (such as ERN PaedCan).

-Specific legislative and related implementation acts that CCI-E actively influences include: Horizon Europe, Europe’s Beating Cancer Plan, Pharmaceutical Strategy for Europe, Paediatric and Orphan Regulations, EU4Health, follow-up to Joint Actions on Rare Cancers (JARC) as well as Cross-Border Healthcare Directive etc.
+Specific legislative and related implementation acts that CCI-E actively monitors and influences include: Horizon Europe (Cancer Mission), Hoizon 2020, Europe’s Beating Cancer Plan, Pharmaceutical Strategy for Europe, the revision of the Paediatric and Orphan Regulations, EU4Health, follow-up to Joint Actions on Rare Cancers (JARC) as well as Cross-Border Healthcare Directive, Health Technology Assessment Regulation, European Health Data Space, European Care Strategyetc.

 Head Office